Natural Sciences and Engineering Research Council of Canada

 1. Accept the invitation.

-2. After accepting the invitation, you will be re-directed to the This link will take you to another Web site Convergence Portal’s log-in page.
+2. After accepting the invitation, you will be redirected to the This link will take you to another Web site Convergence Portal’s log-in page.
 If you don’t have an account, you must create one.

 Completing the My information section as the partner organization